Performance of universal machine learning potentials in global optimization of inorganic crystal structures: Ground state perturbations

-Our DFT results reflect the known strong dependence of formation energies on the exchange-correlation functional values for $\alpha$-LiB and LiB$_3$ disperse by up to 50 meV/atom.
-For this reason, our uMLP benchmarking focuses primarily on properties that are either intrinsic to the LiB$_y$ family, such as the energy difference between $\alpha$ and $\beta$ LiB phases with alternative relative placement of the B and Li sublattices, or at least invariant under affine transformations ($E'=E+A+Bx$), such as the fitted parabola curvature and the ranges of stability (see Supplementary Note I).
-The three DFT approximations indeed produce closely matching values for $\Delta E_{\alpha{\textrm{-LiB}}}=9.2-10.7$ meV/atom and $c=72-75$ eV/atom, but the $[x_{\textrm{min}},x_{\textrm{max}}]$ estimates show a larger dispersion, with PBE and PBEsol defining non-overlapping ranges different by a factor of two (Fig.~\ref{fig-02}).
+Our DFT results reflect the known strong dependence of formation energies on the exchange-correlation functional: for $\alpha$-LiB and LiB$_3$, values \RR{vary up to nearly 100 meV/atom.} For this reason, our uMLP benchmarking focuses primarily on properties that are either intrinsic to the LiB$_y$ family, such as the energy difference between $\alpha$ and $\beta$ LiB phases with alternative relative placement of the B and Li sublattices, or at least invariant under affine transformations ($E'=E+A+Bx$), such as the fitted parabola curvature and the ranges of stability (see Supplementary Note I).
+The three DFT approximations indeed produce closely matching values for $\Delta E_{\alpha{\textrm{-LiB}}}=9.2-10.3$ meV/atom and $c=72-75$ eV/atom, but the $[x_{\textrm{min}},x_{\textrm{max}}]$ estimates show a larger dispersion, with \RR{r$^2$SCAN} and PBEsol defining non-overlapping ranges different \RR{in size} by a factor of two (Fig.~\ref{fig-02}).

-The uMLPs correctly favor $\beta$ over $\alpha$ but the energy difference is noticeably underestimated, especially for MS, SN, and PT.
-The fitted curvatures are also consistently softer, at 60-85\% of the PBE value.
-The results show that these classical models do not sufficiently penalize the sublattice shifts away from the natural Li-B registry or the compositional deviations from the optimal stoichiometry.
-At the same time, the PBE stability ranges are reproduced by the uMLPs with accuracy that is better (ES, MC, OR, and EQ) or comparable (SN, GR, and MS) to that of the PBEsol or r$^2$SCAN estimates, while PT is in a reasonable agreement with the PBEsol reference.
+The uMLPs correctly favor $\beta$ over $\alpha$ but, \RR{with the exception of GR and PT}, the energy difference is noticeably underestimated, especially for MS, SN, and \RR{PT{$^*$}}.
+The fitted curvatures are also consistently softer, at 60--85\% of the PBE value.
+The results show that \RR{the majority of} these classical models do not sufficiently penalize the sublattice shifts away from the natural Li-B registry or the compositional deviations from the optimal stoichiometry.
+At the same time, the PBE stability ranges are reproduced by the uMLPs with accuracy that is better (EN, \RR{MC{$^*$}}, OR, and \RR{EQ{$^*$}}) or comparable (SN, \RR{ MC, PT, EQ, }GR, and MS) to that of the PBEsol or r$^2$SCAN estimates, while \RR{PT{$^*$}} is in reasonable agreement with the PBEsol reference.
 The fact that all uMLPs place the minimum of the LiB$_y$ formation energy curve in the Li-rich region, in quantitative agreement with the {\it ab initio} methods, could be an indication that the stable stoichiometries are determined predominantly by classical factors, {\it e.g.}, the ratio of the effective Li and B sizes~\cite{ak09}, and that the redistribution of electronic states is consequential rather than causal.